arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ![S3 Bucket main directory](assets/s3_csv_bucket_directory.png)

 CSV files are stored inside date-specific folders within the `csvdests3int` S3 bucket.
-These folders are named according to the extraction date and within them, CSV files are organized by timestamp.
+These folders are named according to the extraction date, and CSV files are organized by timestamp.
 This structure provides a chronological view of the exported data.

 It also helps with data retrieval, processing, and analysis, particularly when exporting multiple data sets over extended periods: